Garage Door Spring Replacement

 How do you know if you have a broken garage door spring?

 There are three different types of springs: torsion springs, extension springs, and Wayne-Dalton springs.

 - A torsion spring is located about eight to twelve inches above your garage door.
 It works with your garage door opener, twisting on itself to raise your door.
 You know it is broken when there is a two to four-inch gape between the coils, and from the inability to get your garage door more than a foot off the ground.
 We offer garage door torsion spring replacement Anaheim CA.

 - For extension springs, you will have one located on each side of your garage door near the ceiling.
 These work together, expanding and contracting to raise and lower your door.
 However, because these two extension springs work independently, one can more often bear most of the weight of the door, causing it to wear down and eventually snap.
 You will know you have a broken extension spring if your garage door comes up at an angle.
 We can offer you garage door extension spring replacement.

-- Wayne Dalton Torque Master springs are specialty so they are difficult to replace without redoing your garage door spring system.
+- Wayne Dalton garage door springs are specialty so they are difficult to replace without redoing your garage door spring system.
 These are located inside a torque master tube so you cannot see them.
 However, you can tell if yours has broken if a cable is hanging loose on one or both sides of your garage door.